TECHNIQUE & KNOW-HOW

 15–20 kg

 The puck must be perfectly horizontal.
-An uneven tamp creates preferential water channels.
+An angled tamp creates preferential water channels.

 SURFACE